 Enabling a Custom Email Domain

-To enable this feature, your SendSafely Enterprise Administrator must submit a request to the SendSafely Support team.
-For security and identity verification purposes, the request must be made by your organization’s SendSafely Enterprise Administrator and submitted as a SendSafely secure message from the administrator’s SendSafely account.
+To enable this feature, your SendSafely Portal Administrator must submit a request to the SendSafely Support team.
+For security and identity verification purposes, the request must be made by your organization’s SendSafely Portal Administrator and submitted as a SendSafely secure message from the administrator’s SendSafely account.
 Please follow these steps:

-- Log into SendSafely with an Enterprise Administrator account
+- Log into SendSafely with an Administrator account

 - Click the "Send" link, than "Add Message", and type a secure message that includes the email address you would like to use for notifications and the authorization method you would like to use (refer to the Authorizing SendSafely to Send Email on your Behalf section below).